Advertisement

 Reporters, cannabis industry experts, vaping advocates, bloggers, doctors, and non-CDC researchers around the country raised alarms over vitamin E acetate for more than two months before CDC decided to specify the substance in its alerts—and even after that, the agency continued to warn that other constituents in cannabis and nicotine vapes might be at fault.
 What CDC did was the exact opposite of prudent public health strategy.

-CDC officials spent considerable time crafting a clever name and acronym for the lung injuries—one that was bound to confuse both cannabis and nicotine vapers—which probably resulted in many more injuries and deaths than would have happened if they had simply and promptly warned all vapers of what the likely dangers were.
+CDC officials spent considerable time crafting a clever name and acronym for the lung injuries—one that confused both cannabis and nicotine vapers—which probably resulted in many more injuries and deaths than would have happened if they had simply and promptly warned all vapers of what the likely dangers were.
 Now most Americans believe that commercial nicotine vapes are responsible for the lung injuries, which will lead to untold numbers of cigarette smokers never trying vaping products, and eventually suffering disease and death from smoking.

-“Evidence is not sufficient to rule out the contribution of other chemicals of concern, including chemicals in either THC or non-THC products, in some of the reported EVALI cases,” CDC wrote—even though not a single commercial nicotine vaping product was ever implicated in a diagnosed case of “EVALI.”
+Even in the agency’s final February 2020 public communication regarding “e-cigarette, or vaping, product use-associated lung injury,” CDC refused to give up on nicotine vaping being at least partly responsible.
+“Evidence is not sufficient to rule out the contribution of other chemicals of concern, including chemicals in either THC or non-THC products, in some of the reported EVALI cases,” the agency wrote—even though not a single commercial nicotine vaping product was ever implicated in a diagnosed case of “EVALI.”

-In tribute to the CDC nominees, we have created a timeline of lung injury news events—a virtual walk down “EVALI” memory lane.
-Follow along and see who knew what, when they knew it, and what CDC officials were saying during the period between the first known lung injuries in July and Nov.
+In tribute to the intrepid CDC "disease detectives"—who took till November to figure out what Leafly reporter David Downs had guessed correctly in August—we have created a timeline of lung injury news events.
+Follow along on this virtual walk down "EVALI" memory lane, and see who knew what, when they knew it, and what CDC officials were saying during the period between the first known lung injuries in July and Nov.
 8, the day the agency finally acknowledged that vitamin E acetate was primarily responsible.

 A timeline of CDC's response: delay, deception, denial